mia-platform/documentation/docs/fast_data/single_view_creator/manual_configuration.md

 - `updatedAt`: time of creation

 It is highly recommended using a TTL index to enable the automatic deletion of older messages, which can be done directly using the Console, as explained [here](../../../docs/development_suite/api-console/api-design/crud_advanced.md#indexes).

+### CA certs

+Since service version `3.9.0`, you can set your CA certs by providing a path to the certification file in the environment variable `CA_CERT_PATH`.